rogercampos/saviour/notes.md

   attach_file :image, MyUploader, storage: MyStorage.new

   You can provide an object directly or also a Proc, in which case will have a dynamic storage! (we `call` it every time)

-- Raise error if the given uploader does not inherit from Saviour::BaseUploader.